-Several hardware backends are supported by the library and built-in support for improved Head Related Transfer Functions (HRTF) and virtualization (multiple speaker output) is available.
+Several hardware backends are supported by the library and built-in support for improved Head Related Transfer Functions (HRTF) and virtualisation (multiple speaker output) is available.

 For project Devil Ray, released late 2017, AeonWave version 3.0 switched to dual licensing with GPL3 and a commercial license.
 Another big change is switching to 64-bit double precision matrices internally.
-Further changes are supplemental C++ support classes, tighter integration of audio file and stream support code and the option to assing filters and effects to the sensor, emitter and audio-frames by using xml-encoded AAXS buffer objects which may be located at a remote host.
+Further changes are supplemental C++ support classes, tighter integration of audio file and stream support code and the option to assign filters and effects to the sensor, emitter and audio-frames by using XML-encoded AAXS buffer objects which may be located at a remote host.
 This version also removed all leftovers from the version 1.0 API, fixed the return values of a few effect and filter functions to be more consistent with the rest of the API.

 The AeonWave Audio eXtensions library defines a number of basic objects:

 |Driver||Stereo||Select which hardware interface to use for audio input or output.|

 |Mixer||Stereo||Controls the hardware audio format and frequency and supports global filters and effects.

 A mixer is in essence pure stereo (multi-channel) and applied Filters and Effects affects the sound output.